7442charles/flutter1-cih/assets/markdowns/pasta_noodles/lasagne.md

 3. Butter a suitable oven-proof dish before covering with a layer of the meat sauce followed by a layerof cooked lasagne sheets.
 Repeat this process two more times.

 ---
-***cover the complete layers with bechamel sauce and top with the cheese before covering the dish with foil and baking for 20 minutes in the pre-heated oven. after this time, remove the foil and continue to bake for a further 15 minutes  **gratinute** the cheese***
+*cover the complete layers with bechamel sauce and top with the cheese before covering the dish with foil and baking for 20 minutes in the pre-heated oven.*

->For a vegetarian simply exchange the beef mince for quorn, vegetable stock for beef stock and remove the bacon.
-For different approch select seasonal vegetable, cut into **macedoine**: finish with a little tomato sauceand continue as normal.
+*After this time, remove the foil and continue to bake for a further 15 minutes  **gratinute** the cheese*